MIDHUN-MOHAN652/verilog-alu/README.md

 # Parameterized Digital System using Verilog
-## Week 2 – Day 1 (Verification Focus)
+## Week 2 – Day 2 (FSM Robustness Verification)

 ## Overview
-This project implements a parameterized digital system in **Verilog**, consisting of a datapath (ALU) and a control unit (FSM), integrated through a top-level module.
+This project implements a parameterized digital system in **Verilog**, consisting of:
+- A datapath (ALU)
+- A control unit (FSM)
+- A top-level module integrating both

-Week 1 focused on **design and integration**.
+Week 1 focused on **design, integration, and basic verification**.
-Week 2 shifts focus to **verification depth and correctness assurance**.
+Week 2 focuses on **robustness and verification under non-ideal conditions**.

-The goal is not to add features, but to **prove existing logic behaves correctly under multiple conditions**.
+This README reflects the project state at **Week 2 – Day 2**, with emphasis on **FSM stress testing**.

 ---

 ## Architecture Summary
-The system is composed of three main blocks:
+The system is built around a clear separation of responsibilities:

-- **ALU (Datapath)** – performs arithmetic and logical operations
+- **ALU (Datapath)**
+  Performs arithmetic and logical operations.

-- **FSM Controller (Control Unit)** – sequences operations across clock cycles
+- **FSM Controller (Control Unit)**
+  Sequences operations across clock cycles using defined states.

-- **Top Module** – integrates control and datapath
+- **Top Module**
+  Integrates control and datapath and exposes a system-level interface.

-This README reflects the state of the project at **Week 2, Day 1**, with emphasis on ALU verification.
+The architecture is intentionally simple to allow focused verification.

 ---

-## ALU (Datapath)
+## FSM Controller
-- Parameterized data width
-- Supported operations:
-  - ADD, SUB
+- Moore finite state machine
-  - AND, OR, XOR
+- States:
-  - SHIFT LEFT, SHIFT RIGHT
-  - ZERO output
+  - IDLE
-- Generates status flags:
+  - LOAD
-  - Zero
+  - EXECUTE
-  - Carry
+  - DONE
-  - Negative
+- Clean synchronous behavior
-- Fully combinational implementation
+- Reset forces IDLE state
+- Control outputs (`load`, `execute`, `done`) are mutually exclusive

 ---

 ## Verification Progress

-### Self-Checking ALU Verification (Week 2 – Day 1)
+### FSM Abuse and Robustness Testing (Week 2 – Day 2)
-The ALU is verified using a **self-checking testbench**, removing dependence on manual waveform inspection.
+The FSM is verified using an **abuse-style testbench**, where inputs are intentionally applied in invalid or unexpected ways.

-Key characteristics:
-- Expected results computed inside the testbench
-- Automatic comparison against DUT output
-- Clear PASS / FAIL reporting
-- Boundary and overflow cases included

-The testbench validates:
-- Arithmetic correctness
-- Logical operations
-- Shift operations
-- Carry propagation
-- Correct handling of edge cases

-This establishes a reliable baseline before deeper system-level verification.

----

-## Testbenches
-- `alu_SelfCheck_tb.v` – self-checking ALU testbench (primary focus)
-- `alu_tb.v` – basic ALU waveform-based testbench (legacy)
-- FSM and top-level testbenches retained for future verification stages

----

-## Tools Used
+Test scenarios include:
+- `start` held high for multiple cycles
+- `start` asserted while FSM is already busy
-- Icarus Verilog (simulation)
+- Back-to-back
-- GTKWave (waveform analysis when required)

----